17mylan/FootManagerComponent/README.md

 - Customizable Unreal Engine component for generating footprints and footsteps sounds based on character environment.
 - This component has been developed and utilized in Unreal Engine 5.3.2.
 It's compatible with Unreal Engine 5.X ([Unreal Engine](https://www.unrealengine.com/))
 - It's designed for use with a third-person character blueprint featuring animations.
-- The component is developed using a single Blueprint and is customizable (Blueprint count: 1)
+- The component is developed using a single Blueprint Component and is customizable (Blueprint Component count: 1)
-- It's compatible with AI (Character Class)
+- It's compatible with AI (using Character Class)

 # Table of contents